Neverland3124/Neverland3124/README.md

-# Hi there, I'm Zhitao Xu (Felix) - a Junior Software Engineer! 👋
+# Hi there, I'm Zhitao Xu (Felix) - a Junior Programmer! 👋

 ## I'm a Student, Developer, and Game Lover

-- 🔭 I'm a ----------
+- 🔭 I'm a student in University of Toronto Scarborough
-- 🌱 I’m currently learning C,
+- 🌱 I’m currently learning C, SQL, HTML, CSS, Javascript, Python...
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to participate more in class and learn more knowledge
-- 🥅 2022 Goals: ----------
+- 🥅 2022 Goals: find a coop work!
+- I like to play APEX, The Witcher 3
 - ⚡ Fun fact: ----------

 ### Connect with me: